fs3120/fiji-quran/README.md

 This app uses data from this repository: https://github.com/gadingnst/quran-api

-We cloned the repository just as the author recommended.
-You can access our cloned API here: https://quran-api-black.vercel.app
+We cloned the repository just as the author recommended: https://quran-api-black.vercel.app

 We added 1 more API from the original repository